Central Bank Digital Currency with Collateral-constrained Banks: Equivalence

 \section{Equivalence}

 For convenience, we repeat Proposition 1 as in Section \ref{equiv} and prove it formally.\\

-\textbf{Proposition 1}. \textit{Consider a policy that implements an equilibrium with deposits, reserves, central bank loans, and government bonds, where the latter are used as banks' collateral to obtain central bank loans.
+\textbf{Proposition 1}. \textit{Consider a policy that implements an equilibrium with deposits and reserves.
 The central bank introduces a new payment instrument, CBDC, which is a perfect substitute for deposits.
-There exists another policy and equilibrium, indicated by circumflexes. with less deposits and reserves, a positive amount of CBDC, central bank loans, and government bonds, a different ownership structure of capital, additional taxes on the household, and otherwise the same equilibrium allocation and price system.}\\
+There exists another policy and equilibrium with less deposits and reserves, a positive amount of CBDC, central bank loans, and government bonds which act as collateral for central bank loans, a different ownership structure of capital, additional taxes on the household, and otherwise the same equilibrium allocation and price system.\\ $\blacksquare$} \\